What is Satisfactory Academic Progress (SAP)?

-All students are required to maintain a minimum level of performance in their classes in order to keep receiving Financial Aid.
+All students are required to maintain a minimum level of performance in their classes in order to be eligible for renewal of Financial Aid.
 This is called Satisfactory Academic Progress (SAP).

-- If students meet these standards, they are eligible to be considered for financial aid, provided they also meet all other financial aid requirements.
+- If students meet these requirements, they are eligible to be considered for financial aid, provided they also meet all other financial aid requirements.

-- If students do not meet these standards, they are not eligible to receive financial aid, including summer terms.
+- If students do not meet these requirements, they are not eligible to receive financial aid, including summer terms.

 - Minimum cumulative grade point average (GPA) of 2.0 for all undergraduate students.